 Dental offices across the United States perform 41,000 root canals every day to treat infected or damaged roots in teeth.
-At Dentistry of Highland Village, both Dr. Katya Shevchenko and Dr. Christina Gnaim provide root canal treatment right from their Houston, Texas office.
+At Dentistry of Highland Village, both Dr. Karla Apodaca and Dr. Sarah Garza provide root canal treatment right from their Houston, Texas office.
 They are experts and have performed this procedure thousands of times.
 If you need a root canal, call or book online today and set up a consultation.

 Root Canal Q & A

 What is a root canal?

 A root canal is a common dental procedure to treat damaged or infected pulp located inside your teeth at the root.
 Injuries or untreated cavities and decay can cause painful infections in the roots of your teeth.
 This can lead to severe pain and cause you to search for an emergency dental clinic.
 Our office can take care of most root canals and our goal is to make sure that you are out of pain and that as much of your natural tooth is restored and functions as normal.

 Here is a step-by-step explanation of how root canal treatment works: